The Road to Varanasi

 Our next Himalayan destination was Leh in Ladakh.
 We had booked seats on a minibus for the twenty-hour journey on the classic Manali-Leh highway.
 We left at 2am in the driving rain.
 The bus made its way up into the mountains, speeding round hairpin bends in the rain and mist.
 Somehow we swerved oncoming lorries that were thundering towards us in the dark.

 The pot smoking driver was requested to slow down by a girl behind us, and was told to ‘go to sleep’.
 She replied that she couldn’t sleep while she was scared.
 Meanwhile, T was throwing up, leaning out of the open window in the pouring rain.
 ‘I don’t think I’m going to make it’, she said.
 We had been on the road for an hour.

 As it grew light, we stopped at a desolate spot, where there was a checkpoint and small cafe that sold drinks, snacks, woolly hats and scarves.
 It was freezing.
-T managed a few sips of coffee and someone kindly gave her a travel sickness pill, and we set off again.
-As we continued, and the sun came up, the sheer beauty of the landscape became apparent – snow- capped mountains, desert like scenery and sculpted rock formations.
+T managed a few sips of coffee and someone kindly gave her a travel sickness pill.
+We set off again.
+As we continued, and the sun came up, the sheer beauty of the landscape became apparent.
+Snow- capped mountains, desert like scenery and sculpted rock formations appeared.
 We drove through the runoff from waterfalls formed by snow melt and occasionally went off track.

 The Second Highest Road in the World

 At one point, the van got stuck in a ditch and we all had to vacate it while it was dug out.
 Some of the road was smooth, and then we would suddenly find ourselves bumping along over rough ground.
 The road was full of classic travel images.
 We stopped regularly at parachute cafes – windswept, bleak places on the top of the world.